Mad-Collective/monitoring/README.md

 $monitor = MonitorFactory::create([
-    'hostname'     => 'fooserver',        # Hostname of the server 'default_tags' => ['foo' => 'bar'],   # A key-value array with default tags for metrics and events 'logger'       => [
+    'hostname'     => 'fooserver',        # Hostname of the server 'default_tags' => ['foo' => 'bar'],   # A key-value array with default tags for metrics and events 'prefix'       => 'my-app.',          # A prefix for the metrics 'logger'       => [
         'instance' => $logger,            # A Psr\LoggerInterface instance
         'debug'    => true,               # If true, it will log debug messages from the monitor 'level'    => LogLevel::DEBUG,    # The level for debug message 'metrics'  => true,               # If true, metrics will be sent trough the provided logger instance 'events'   => true,               # If true, events will be sent trough the provided logger instance ],